zsofiasomlai/pbx-group-security/content/roles/_index.md

 Please see below our open positions.

-Here is some of our thoughts on why you should join our team:
+Here are some of the reasons you should join our team:

 * [How we think about Security](/blog/2017/12/17/how-we-think-about-security/)
 * [Why join Photobox Group Security](/roles/why-photobox.md)